lvillasen/Testing-Bell-Inequality-on-a-Quantum-Computer/README.md

 # Testing Bell´s Inequality with Qiskit
 We illustrate how to test the version of Bell´s inequality proposed by David Mermin using Qiskit.
+We do it on an ideal simulated quantum computer, a simulated quantum computer with noise and a real quantum computer from the IBM QuantumExperience.

 See the references for a clear explanation of this version of Bell's inequality.